fortify-presales/IWA-API-Go/README.md

-# IWA-API-Go
+# insecure-go-api

-This is a simple Go REST API that can be used for the demonstration of Application Security testing tools - such as [OpenText Application Security](https://www.opentext.com/products/application-security).
+This is a simple insecure Go REST API that can be used for the demonstration of Application Security testing tools - such as [OpenText Application Security](https://www.opentext.com/products/application-security).

 Pre-requisities